First time enrolment

 When should I come into the University?

 - Lecture sessions on all the Arts disciplines

 - Information sessions on concurrent diplomas

 - Information sessions on course structure

-- Small group appointments with student advisors of the Arts Student Centre throughout the week
+- Appointments with student advisors in the Arts Student Centre throughout the week